stessarini/EGS_XGI/README.md

 - then use the make command in the terminal.

 ## Run simulations:
-A few example input files to reproduce the results in S. Tessarini et al. Are provided in the subfolders in Example_Usercode/ and  Example_Usercode_Score_Energy/.
+A few example input files to reproduce the results shown in the publication (S. Tessarini et al.) are provided in the subfolders in Example_Usercode/ and  Example_Usercode_Score_Energy/.
 The simulations can be executed in the terminal by e.g. cd into your egs_xgi_home: cd your_path_to/egs_xgi_home/Example_Usercode/DoubleSlit/

 open the run script, e.g. with vi: